 It hears something

-Dogs have much more sensitive hearing than humans do and they can hear things from up to 4 times further away from us.
+Dogs have much more sensitive hearing than humans do and they can hear things from up to 4 times further away than us.
 Dogs are able to hear much higher frequency noises than we can as well.
 Humans can hear frequencies up to 20kHz but dogs can hear up to 45kHz.

 This means that even if you can not hear anything, it could be the case that your dog can.
 This would be much more likely to be the case if there are things such as construction works going on in your area or if you live in a busy area.
-However, even if you live in a quiet area it could be that it hear an animal outside.
+However, even if you live in a quiet area it could be that it hears an animal outside.

 It saw something